sumitmaji/kubernetes/README.md

 ## Configuration

-The following table lists the configurable parameters of the drone charts and their default values.
+The following table lists the configurable parameters of the kubernetes cluster install and their default values.

 | Parameter           | Description                                                                                           | Default                     |
 |---------------------|-------------------------------------------------------------------------------------------------------|-----------------------------|